Free Cavity Wall Insulation Grants

 Most properties built of brick between 1924 and 1982 are likely to have a cavity between two layers of brick, or between brick and block, that was not filled with insulation when the property was built.

-After 1982, building regulations changed and required insulation to be fitted in the Cavity at the time of build.
-Before 1924, properties were generally built without a cavity.
+After 1982, Building Regulations changed and required insulation to be fitted in the Cavity at the time of build.
+Before 1924, properties were generally built without a cavity (known as solid wall properties).

 A number of properties built after 1982 did not have Cavity Insulation fitted and we are able to help with a grant in most areas, providing it was built before 2005.

 Most Installers use Cavity Insulation either made from shredded mineral wool (glass fibre) or polystyrene beads, that can reduce the amount of heat escaping from the walls by up to 35%.

 Cavity Wall Insulation can save you up to £145 per year on energy bills and reduce carbon emissions by up to 610kg.